AeshEmi1/searxng-secure/_sources/admin/installation-uwsgi.rst.txt

   process misses additional permissions that may be needed.**

-For example on Fedora (RHEL): If you try to install a redis DB with socket communication and you want to connect to it from the SearXNG uWSGI, you will see a *Permission denied* in the log of your instance::
+For example on Fedora (RHEL): If you try to install a redis DB with socket communication and you want to connect to it from the SearXNG-SE uWSGI, you will see a *Permission denied* in the log of your instance::

   ERROR:searx.redisdb: [searxng (993)] can't connect redis DB ...